hyperledger-labs/fabric-operations-console/packages/athena/env/README.md

 # Auth Schemes Explained
 An auth scheme is a scheme that controls how your users will login to the console UI.
-There are a few different versions.
-Choose one option.

-All IBM IBP SaaS  services will use `iam`.
+All IBM IBP SaaS consoles will use `iam`.
-We recommend everyone else to use either `couchdb`.
+Everyone else should use `couchdb`.

-All schemes have 3 roles to assign varying abilities to users: `manager`, `writer`, `reader`.
+All schemes have 3 roles which assign varying abilities to users: `manager`, `writer`, `reader`.
 See the [_permissions doc](../docs/_permissions.md) for role/action details.

 ### 0. Initial